Mark Pulliam: Lawyer, Writer, and Activist

 29:01.15 – Mark Pulliam

-Well, you know, we live in ah basically a 2 two-party nation and you know I have acquaintances who you know who advocate third parties or you know independent efforts.
-You know those are not ever going to be successful.
+We live in basically a 2 two-party nation and I have acquaintances who advocate third parties or independent efforts.
+Those are not ever going to be successful.
 So.

 29:15.58 – Brian David Crane